2020 USAA Personal Loan Review

 USAA Personal Loan Reviews & Transparency

-- Better Business Bureau: USAA is not BBB accredited, and the bank only gets a C+ rating due to government actions against them.
+- Better Business Bureau: USAA is not BBB accredited, and is not rated due to government actions against them.
 According to the BBB, USAA had to reach a settlement for failing to honor stop-payment requests and failing to complete error investigations.
 In addition, they had another action taken against them for failing to have an “effective risk management program.”
 Both of these cases were settled in January 2019.

 USAA Personal Loans vs. Popular Competitors